-Interpretation vs Compiled
+Interpreted vs Compiled

 Nov 22, 2025

-This is gonna be a bit of a silly one.
+This is gonna be a silly one.

-There are two terms we use to describe how far away a programming language is from the output: interpreted and compiled.
+We typically use to describe how far away a programming language is from the output: interpreted and compiled.

 Well, let's first think of the extremes: